prestodb/presto-yarn/presto-yarn-test/README.md

 for node in master slave{1,2,3}; do ssh $node yum upgrade openssl -y; done
 ```

-Note: running tests on vsphere cluster locally for development could be a bad idea as it takes a lot of time to complete (beacause of network communication).
-In this case vagrant is advised.

 ## Execution

 To run product tests you need to enable maven profile ```productTests``` and then all product tests will be executed run during ```mvn test``` phase.
 To successfully build, you should first get tempto and build it successfully.
 Clone https://github.com/prestodb/tempto and build it using ```./gradlew install -x signArchives```.